-The Baldwin County Public Board of Education provides bus transportation to students who are eligible to ride based on State and Local Board of Education provisions.
+BCPSS provides bus transportation to students who are eligible to ride based on State and Local Board of Education provisions.
 Safety is of utmost importance in the transportation of students; therefore, the Board expects students to follow all rules and regulations regarding school buses.

 The principal, or his/her administrative designee, has the authority to deny the privilege of riding a school bus when a student violates established rules and regulations or exhibits behavior deemed inappropriate or detrimental to the safety of others.
-At such time as it becomes necessary to deny a student the privilege of riding BCPSS buses, it becomes the parents' sole responsibility to transport the student to and from school in a timely manner.
+At such time as it becomes necessary to deny a student the privilege of riding BCPSS buses, it becomes the parents sole responsibility to transport the student to and from school in a timely manner.